evwalz/epc/scripts_download&prepare_data/README.md

 3. Combine control and perturbed for one step size (30 or 6) and convert from m to mm: *combine_ensemble.py*

-4. Compute difference between ensemble with step 30 and step 6: and *subtract_ensemble*
+4. Compute difference between ensemble with step 30 and step 6: *subtract_ensemble*

 **IMERG**